codeunion/Wall-B/README.md

 Links to see my site up and running:

 1) Rackspace server + ngrok: http://maxpleaner-sinatra.ngrok.com/

 2) Heroku: http://arcane-retreat-6837.herokuapp.com/

 ## Functional Requirements

-1. A guest may create a wall with a name, description, and author - DONE
+- DONE 1.
+A guest may create a wall with a name,description, and author
-2. A guest may see a list of all walls by name - DONE
+ - DONE 2.
+A guest may see a list of all walls by name
-3. A guest may click on a walls to see its description - DONE
+- DONE 3.
+A guest may click on a walls to see its description
 4. A guest may destroy a wall; but only when they provide the correct author name
 5. A guest may update a wall with a new title, description; but only when they provide the correct author name